A simple and powerful test of vaccine waning: Observed Data Structure

 However, we need to be careful when comparing effect contrasts among those who would survive under both levels of treatment at the second time to the same contrast among the general population at the first time: even if the analysis at each time has a causal interpretation, the two comparisons are computed in different populations.
 This complication concerning the PSE is particular to our setting and goes beyond the well-known critique of the PSE being a cross-world estimand \citep{robins_new_1986, richardson_single_2013, stensrud_conditional_2023}.

-Consider instead an unconventional randomized 4-arm trial where participants are randomly assigned to one of the two levels of treatment and one of the two possible times of exposure (visualized in Figure \ref{FIG: 4-arms}):
+To illustrate our target estimand, consider instead an unconventional randomized 4-arm trial where participants are randomly assigned to one of the two levels of treatment and one of the two possible times of exposure (visualized in Figure \ref{FIG: 4-arms}):

 Define exposure at time $k$ as $E_k \in \{0,1\}$ for $k\in \{1,2\}$, corresponding to isolation ($E_k=0$), or exposure through some controlled procedure ($E_k=1$).
 We will not presume that we have data from this unconventional trial, but instead use this as a target trial, motivating our estimand.